 The Library presents each documents and recording systematically, with all kinds of different media grouped into different exhibits.
 There’s an interesting collection of iconic photographs from the 60’s, a touching letter from Jackie Kennedy to LBJ after her husband, John F. Kennedy, was assassinated and an exhibit that shows how the famous Oval Office was set up, along with a replica.
 A visitor once said that the Library left people with the feeling that LBJ was ‘the right man, doing the right things at the right time.’
 Visit, explore, read, watch and listen in order to find out for yourself.

 It is a library specifically dedicated to the work and life history of previous president Lyndon B. Johnson and provides a great insight to visitors about every aspect of his life and country’s history.
 There is a decent amount of Lbj Presidential Library Ticket Price to visit the place.
 You can Buy Tickets for Lbj Presidential Library from the premises itself.
 For college students and kids who are buying Lbj Presidential Library Tickets will get a certain concession in the Lbj Presidential Library Ticket Costs.
 Do visit the place if you have great interest in history, it will be worth your time.

-Lbj Presidential Library Information
+Lbj Presidential Library Travel Tips